MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbHybrid/hybrid/plan-cloud-voicemail.md

 - Exchange Server 2019 bietet keine Exchange UM-Funktionalität mehr
 - Skype for Business Server 2019 wird nicht mehr in Exchange Online UM integriert

-Versionsinteroperabilität und unterstützte Topologien für Cloud-Voicemail sind in der folgenden Tabelle aufgeführt, in der die Skype for Business Server Versionen, in denen der Benutzer verwaltet werden kann, mit der möglichen Version verglichen werden, die sein Exchange Postfach bereitstellt.
+Version Interoperability and supported topologies for Cloud-Voicemail are listed in the following table, which compares the Skype for Business Server versions the user might be homed on with the possible version providing their Exchange Mailbox.
 Sie müssen Cloud-Voicemail verwenden, wenn Sie Skype for Business 2019 mit Exchange Online oder Exchange Server 2019 verwenden möchten.

 | | Exchange Server 2013 | Exchange Server 2016 | Exchange Server 2019 | Exchange Online   |
 |:---    |:--- |:--- |:--- |:---  |